For someone who also works in the LGBT press, this should be my month, right?

-The point about this story is not to incur the wrath of political debate.
-It is also not to incite transphobia even within my own community.
-Rather, it is one of those things to validate what I do on V&R and in Lavender magazine.
-It is the notion of connecting community to “carmmunity.”
+The point about these two stories is not to incur the wrath of political debate.
+It is also not to incite homophobia and transphobia even within my own community.
+Rather, it is to simply validate what I do on V&R and in my other outlets I write for.
+It is the notion of connecting community to the car community.
 Simply, this is a matter of bridging cultures together.

 Even greater is the necessity to bridge the idea of a car community and common ground with you to build a more robust universe without segmentation, division, chauvinism…even exclusion.
 Especially at a time when the LGBT community are re-examining themselves to see if they truly represent everyone,. even in the face of important gains on human and civil rights.

 To be frank, to exclude anyone from society – rather, the car community – is a downright shame in this day and age.

 Perhaps the notion to "love everyone" within the greater car community is the driver for us to come together as one.
 The lesson I learned a year or so ago is the love for the automobile, the knowledge of the inner workings of the vehicle and the industry and an open mind to everyone and everything in and around it will set aside any prejudice or hate one has for another.